Location Guide

 Pensby Hall is the oldest standing structure in the village and dates back to 1688 – it is a stone building with a slate roof, mullioned windows and stables.
 The hall was designated as Grade 2 listed (of special interest, warranting every effort to preserve it) in the 1990s.

 The Wirral is an area of unique natural beauty, and attractions near Pensby reflect this fact.
-Within a couple of miles of Pensby are Thurstaston Hill – with views of the Welsh hills and rivers Dee and Mersey – Wirral Country Park’s riverside walks and spectacular natural landscape, Royden Park, a mid 19th Century sculpted wilderness and much more besides.
+Within a couple of miles of Pensby is Thurstaston Hill – with views of the Welsh hills and rivers Dee and Mersey – Wirral Country Park’s riverside walks and spectacular natural landscape, Royden Park, a mid-19th Century sculpted wilderness and much more besides.

 If nature walks are not for you, however, then the model village of Port Sunlight and The Lady Lever Art Gallery are a few miles away, as well as the Roman city of Chester and the enormous choice of galleries and museums just across the river in Liverpool.